 The Leadership in Medicine for the Underserved (LMU) program, based in Flint, Michigan, was designed in 2004 by the College of Human Medicine at Michigan state University to provide medical students with the opportunity to work with and learn from underserved and vulnerable populations.
 In addition to traditional clinical medical education, LMU focuses on the acquisition of knowledge, skills, and attitudes necessary to address the varied medical needs of urban, rural, and international underserved populations.
 This enhanced training is comprised of the following:

-- Weekly Community Involvement at various local organizations
+- Community Involvement at various local organizations

-- Core clerkship integration in rural and urban underserved clinics, including migrant clinics
+- Core clerkship integration in underserved clinics

-- International/Urban/Rural Electives
+- International/Urban Electives